Hey Roncesvalles! Let's kick the single-use plastic habit!

 Started in January 2019 by some Roncesvalles neighbours who wanted to do something about our 'plastic problem', Roncy Reduces has taken on a life of its own inspiring other neighbourhood groups all over Toronto and beyond to follow suit.
 You can now find: Junction Reduces, Baby Point Reduces, Beaches Reduces, Danforth Reduces, Kingston Road Reduces, Bloor Reduces, Bloor West Reduces, Wychwood Reduces, Hillcrest Reduces, Regal Heights Reduces, Downtown Reduces, Cabbagetown Reduces and even Ottawa Reduces.
 And groups in St. Lawrence, Leslieville, Caledon, Davisville Village, Richmond Hill, Bluffs and others are forming.
 To contact Roncy Reduces: firstname.lastname@example.org.

-As a Toronto professional organizer with more than 6 years of experience, nearly all of my clients – have more containers that a month of Sundays.
+As a Toronto professional organizer with more than 6 years of experience, nearly all of my clients have more containers than they can use in a lifetime.
 Rather than feeling bad about how much plastic you’re sending to the landfill, focus on the fact that you can be the change you want to see!
 Use your existing containers when you go shopping.
 When you are buying a gift for someone consider something that is reusable or a *tool to shop zero-waste".
 If you need help getting your house decluttered and organized so you don't buy more than you need because you'll know how much you have and where it is, let's connect to discuss all the ways I can help you minimize waste – and help you save money, too!
 Best Wishes, Cathy Borg